403errors/SkillVertex-AI-Projects/README.md

 Two AI projects

-- **Minor project**: was to train a image model to recognise human signs of stone, paper and scissor.
+- **Minor project**: was to train an image model to recognise human signs of stone, paper and scissor.
-- **Major project**: was to create a model using unsupervised machine learning for predicting the Iris flower's class using the dataset of physical appearance of the flower.
+- **Major project**: was to create a model using unsupervised machine learning for predicting the Iris flower's class using the dataset of the physical appearance of the flower.

 ## Project Status
 Completed! ✨<br>